 Please click on the image below for a chart depicting the capacity of institutions to accept students, which may help guide your expectations for placement.
 This list is not based on ranking or acceptance requirements and is subject to change from term to term.

-Institutions unable to accept Global E3 inbound students for Fall / Academic Year 2019-20:
+Institutions unable to accept Global E3 inbound students for Spring 2020:

 - University at Buffalo, SUNY

 - University of Florida